pjkw/Portfolio/README.md

 # Portfolio

+# RPG Game

+I wanted to make a vertical slice for an RPG game.
+Wtih a vertical slice I could experiment with systems, while efficiently moving forward.

 # Version Control

-Making an open world game is a huge undertaking.
 I use Github and git for version in 90% of all cases.
 However, with this open world game I moved over to Plastic SCM.

 I did try LFS with Git, and while the solution can work for large projects, I decided to give Plastic SCM a try, the version control company Unity recently purchased.